cucs44/cscs101/README.md

 You may want to set these config
 `"terminal.integrated.scrollback": 100000`: increase your scrollback buffer large enough to see some error message, default of 1000 is grossly not enough.

-`"editor.formatOnSave": true`: formate your code on save, this feature will call the formatter of your own choice, you have to install some formatter for it work properly.

 `"diffEditor.ignoreTrimWhitespace": false`: some programming language(like Python) care about whitespace.